kimocoder/bully/README.md

 # DEPENDENCIES

-Bully requires 'libpcap'.
+Bully requires 'libpcap-dev'.
 It uses WPS functionality written by Jouni Malinen; that source code is included in this repro for simplicity, as are libcrypto and several other sources that provide needed functionality.